City council covers full agenda at meeting

 In the Public Safety Committee report, Councilor David Kennedy reported that a new hire started July 10 at the fire department.

-In the Public Works Committee report, Councilor Garrett Boatright mentioned a request the committee had received from a Delassus property owner asking for permission to hook into the city’s water and sewer mains.
+In the Public Works Committee report, Councilor Garrett Boatright mentioned a request the committee had received from a Delassus property owner asking for permission to hook onto the city’s water and sewer mains.

 “We found out that there was some Hexavalent Chromium issues in their water supply seeping into their well which is a byproduct of the work at SRG,” Boatright said.
 “Right now SRG is providing water to those residents.”